zielesny/MIPET/Tutorial/Tutorial.md

 Note: use "/" instead of "\\" as separator.
 A directory on a RAM disk would be ideal for the scratch directory.
 If the default install directory is utilized, modifying the MIPET.properties file necessitates admin privileges.
 As a workaround, copy the file to a writable directory, personalize it, and copy it back to its original location.
-Subsequently, double-click on the "MIPET.bat" batch file.
+Subsequently, double-click on the "MIPET.bat" batch file to start the initial test job (see above).

 If this installation or the execution of the batch files does not function properly, refer to the Linux instructions provided below.
 They can also be applied as an alternative method on Windows.